A. B. Hubback: Significance of Hubback’s work

-Hubback’s architectural work is rooted in 19th-century eclectic historicism.
+Hubback's architectural work is rooted in 19th-century eclectic historicism.
 One style of his architecture may be known as Indo-Saracenic, which is a blend of Mughal forms with Byzantine, Romanesque, and Gothic details.
 The first major work Hubback was involved in, the Sultan Abdul Samad Building, is in this style.
 It was largely the work by R. A. J. Bidwell following the design direction set by the State Engineer Charles Edwin Spooner, and Hubback made additions and alterations to the building under Spooner's instructions.
 This strand of English colonial architecture was based on Indian Islamic architecture and not native to Malaya.
 Hubback and Bidwell effectively introduced into the Malaysian architectural vocabulary the onion dome.
 The Federal Secretariat/Sultan Abdul Samad Building formed the perimeter of the Padang or Merdeka Square is as much a part of the architectural consciousness of Malaysia as the Houses of Parliament is to Britain.
 Many of his buildings, such as the Railway Station and Jamek Mosque, are landmarks in Kuala Lumpur.

 The twentieth-century quality of his architectural output is that he created a number of large buildings to house the colonial government's administrative functions, an architectural recognition of the increasing spatial demands of an official bureaucracy, but in elegant dress.
-While in post-independence Malaysia these functions have moved elsewhere, these buildings remain as a potent visual symbol of the country and its multicultural heritage.
+While in post-independence Malaysia these functions have moved elsewhere, these buildings remain as a potent visual symbol of the country.